The Cup (1999 film)

-The Cup (ཕོར་པ། or Phörpa) is a 1999 Tibetan-language film directed by Khyentse Norbu.
-The plot involves two young football-crazed Tibetan refugee novice monks in a remote Himalayan monastery in India who desperately try to obtain a television for the monastery to watch the 1998 World Cup final.
-The movie was submitted by Bhutan (its 1st submission) for Best Foreign Film at the 72nd Academy Awards but was not nominated.
+The Cup (Tibetan: ཕོར་པ། or Phörpa) is a 1999 Tibetan-language film written and directed by Khyentse Norbu in his feature directorial debut.
+The plot involves two young football-crazed Tibetan refugee novice monks who desperately try to obtain a television for their remote Himalayan monastery to watch the 1998 FIFA World Cup final.

+The Cup was Bhutan's first-ever submission for the Academy Award for Best Foreign Film, but it was not nominated.

+Plot

+Two young Tibetan refugees arrive at a monastery in exile in India.
+Its serene atmosphere is disrupted by soccer fever, the chief instigator being a young student, the soccer enthusiast Orgyen.
+Determined to see the finals of the 1998 World Cup between France and Brazil, he sets out to organize the rental of a TV set for the monastery.
+The journey is a test of solidarity, resourcefulness, and friendship for the students and monks.

 Production

-The movie was shot in the Tibetan refugee village Bir in India (Himachal Pradesh) (almost entirely between Chokling Gompa and Elu Road).
+The Cup was shot in the Tibetan refugee village Bir in India (Himachal Pradesh) (almost entirely between Chokling Gompa and Elu Road).

 Producer Jeremy Thomas had developed a relationship with Norbu when he was an advisor on Bertolucci's Little Buddha.
 Thomas later remembered his experience making the film:

 Release

-The Cup was released to DVD on November 13, 2007 in North America by Festival Media (IBFF).
+The Cup was released to DVD on November 13, 2007, in North America by Festival Media (IBFF).
 The DVD was mastered from a new direct-to-digital transfer from the original film, and includes a bonus documentary entitled Inside The Cup, featuring the director discussing the film, cinema in general and Buddhist philosophy, along with outtakes from the film.
 There is also a director's commentary audio track.

+Reception

+Review aggregator Rotten Tomatoes reported a rating of 85% approval.

+Tom Dawson from BBC wrote, "an immensely likeable and engaging work, filled with genuine humour, and in which the universal themes - the conflict between ancient traditions and modernization, the value of any human endeavor - emerge naturally from the straightforward storyline."

+Roger Ebert that given the movie a three-star rating, commented, "The film has a distinctly Western feel in its timing and character development; it's not an inaccessible exercise in impenetrable mysteries, but a delightful demonstration of how spirituality can coexist quite happily with an intense desire for France to defeat Brazil."